rlancer/google-managed-certs-gke/README.md

 ![successful](screenshots/success.png)

-## Alternative aproach

-Potentially instead of modifying the Service to include a reference to the new Target Proxy, it would be possible to update the current Target Proxy with the Google Managed Cert, the advantage to this approach

 ## Interested in Google Cloud Platform?

 Start or join a project on [Collaborizm](https://www.collaborizm.com)!
 Our partnership with GCP could net you a few grand in credits.